 Playback is a good way to quickly spot issues, and all imported scores are fully editable in Flat.

-📬 Share Your Experience
+📬 Share your experience

-Thanks for being part of the Flat community.
+Thank you for being part of the Flat community.